 In the current digital age we’re in, we mostly converse with our partners over text messages.
 If you were to tell us you’ve never fought with your partner over texts, neither of you probably has a phone or you’re both just pathological liars.

-When we fight via texts, we tend to disassociate the fact that behind the text messages you’re sending is a person you care deeply for.
+When we fight via texts, we tend to detach ourselves from the fact that behind the text messages, is a person you care deeply for.
 The dehumanizing aspect of technology, i.e., communicating through a WhatsApp chat window, can often make us say things without thinking of the consequences of those words.

 You can’t take cover behind your phone and hide behind the screen as a license to say whatever you can.
-That’s still a human behind you’re sending those texts to, so maybe don’t send that extremely rude message comparing your partner to his/her toxic parent.
+That’s still a human reading those texts, so maybe don’t send that extremely rude message comparing your partner to their toxic parent.
+Bear in mind the netiquette rules about respect, and the rest will follow.

 6. Be mindful of the webspace you’re in

 Basic netiquette rules for electronic communication tell us that you should always be careful about the webspace you’re in, and communicate appropriately.
-Who knows which rabbit hole that random browsing at 2 a.m. is going to lead you?
+Who knows which rabbit hole that random browsing at 2 a.m. is going to lead you to?
 Just make sure you don’t offend a whole group of people.

 7. Respect the privacy of others